mdzw/criss-cross/README.md

 There is a very elegant and mathematical way to determine the best bid in some situations.
 The best way I can summarize it is:
 > "Find a __bid value__ such that __if I buy__ my desired tile for this amount, I will win the game, and __if I am outbid__ for this or some other tile, I _still_ win the game (i.e. the opponent spent too much by outbidding me)."

 It uses binary search on the bid value, and is very similar to minimax.
-I actually implemented it, but found that (at least with my code) it was too computationally expensive; I had to explore the future state tree too far to get a useable answer.
+I actually implemented it, but found that (at least with my code) it was too computationally expensive; I had to explore the future state tree too far to get a usable answer.
 So I scrapped it and went back to hacking more effective gamestate conditionals in to my bid calculation :)

 Note: I’ve ignored bid ties and other minutia for simplicity of the pseudo code.
 ```javascript